aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/resource-risk-analysis/managing-resources/_index.md

 ### Q: Does Aspose.Tasks for .NET support exporting project data to formats other than XML?
 A: Yes, Aspose.Tasks for .NET supports exporting project data to a variety of formats, including MPP, PDF, XLSX, and HTML, among others.
 ### Q: Where can I find further assistance or support for Aspose.Tasks for .NET?
-A: For further assistance or support, you can visit the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15) or refer to the [official documentation](https://reference.aspose.com/tasks/net/) provided by Aspose.
+A: For further assistance or support, you can visit the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15) or refer to the [documentation](https://reference.aspose.com/tasks/net/) provided by Aspose.